 The City’s Annual Audit is completed in December by an outside CPA firm.
 This ensures financial statements have been presented fairly.
-Audit information is included in the Comprehensive Annual Financial Report (CAFR).
+Audit information is included in the Annual Comprehensive Financial Report (ACFR).

-The Comprehensive Annual Financial Report (CAFR) is presented to City Council in December.
-The CAFR is filed with the Oklahoma State Auditor and Inspector and with other interested parties.
+The Annual Comprehensive Financial Report (ACFR) is presented to City Council in December.
+The ACFR is filed with the Oklahoma State Auditor and Inspector and with other interested parties.

-A .pdf version of the Comprehensive Annual Financial Report (CAFR) can be found in the Document Center.
+A pdf version of the Annual Comprehensive Financial Report (ACFR) can be found in the Document Center.